prattaydey/CSE416Project-Sky-Blue/README.md

 # DraftKit App (Frontend)

-This is the DraftKit web client that consumes the standalone [DraftKit API](https://github.com/prattaydey/CSE416Project-Sky-Blue-API)
+This is the DraftKit web client that consumes the standalone [DraftKit API](https://github.com/prattaydey/CSE416Project-Sky-Blue-API) with API key in authorization header of HTTP request.

 ## Routes
 - `/` -> available players list